-A majority of this work is proposed within the 100' wetland buffer and includes new structures in the buffer.
-An addition to the structure could be done further from the wetland source or completely outside the wetland buffer if the applicants sought variances.
+A majority of this work is proposed within the 100' wetland buffer and includes new structures in the buffer but an overall reduction in impervious surfaces.
+Since the previous application, applicants have moved the proposed shed and deck slightly further from the wetland but not outside of the buffer.